 Policies and Guidelines

-2. Grants shall be limited to tax-exempt 501(c)(3), not-for-profit, equal opportunity organizations recognized as such by the Internal Revenue Service.
+- Grants shall be limited to tax-exempt 501(c)(3), not-for-profit organizations recognized as such by the Internal Revenue Service.

-8. Grants will not be made to individuals, for endowments, for deficit financing, or for reimbursement for items purchased prior to grant request.
+- Grants will not be made to individuals, for endowments, for deficit financing, or for reimbursement for any items purchased prior to grant request approval.

-9. Applications made for a project or program in cooperation with another agency(ies) must include letters of commitment to the project or program from the supporting agency(ies).
+- Applications made for a project or program in cooperation with another agency(ies) must include letters of commitment to the project or program from the involved agency(ies).

-11. A letter will be sent to all applicants whether their application was approved or denied.
+- A letter or email will be sent to all applicants, whether their application was approved or denied.

-12. A report of the expenditure of each grant is required by February 1 of the following year.
-If for any reason you are unable to use the full amount of the grant during the period of time for which the grant was approved, or for the purpose intended, etc., you must immediately report your circumstances to the Foundation Directors.
-Any unused funds from a grant are to be returned to the Foundation with the final report.
+- A report of the expenditure of each grant is required by February 1 of the following year.
+If for any reason you are unable to use the full amount of the grant during the period of time for which the grant was approved, or for the purpose intended, etc., you must immediately report your circumstances to the Foundation Directors and unused funds may need to be returned.
 Acknowledgements are not considered a report.